[JAPAN SPORTS NOTEBOOK] Japan’s Medal History at the Summer Olympics

 Rossiter, who had spent the past eight seasons with the Utsunomiya Brex (the franchise was formerly known as the Tochigi Brex), officially joined the Alvark on Monday, June 21.
 One of the league's top all-around players, Rossiter could be the X-factor for the club in the upcoming season.
 As a naturalized Japanese, he doesn't count against the league's on-the-court foreign player quota (two per team).

-In the same week, the Alvark finalized a deal with veteran point guard Jordan Theodore.
-His pro career has included stints with teams in France, Germany, Italy, Turkey, Greece and Russia.
-The 31-year-old playmaker is a Seton Hall University alum, and the 2019 FIBA Club World Cup MVP while competing for AEK Athens.
+In the same week, the Alvark finalized a deal with veteran point guard Jordan Taylor, a University of Wisconsin alum.
+His pro career has included stints with teams in Italy, Israel, Turkey and Germany.

 Kanamaru Leaves SeaHorses

 Veteran small forward Kosuke Kanamaru, the 2020-21 B. League MVP, has decided to leave the SeaHorses Mikawa after eight seasons, the club announced on Friday, June 25.

 The Fukuoka native scored 16.8 points per game this past season.

 "I am really grateful to the team that has helped me since the Aisin era and has grown me to this point," the 32-year-old said in a statement.
 "I learned a lot not only about basketball but also about things outside the court.

 "For eight years, it was fun and sometimes painful.
 But that made me grow up to this point, and if it weren't for the SeaHorses, I might not have been able to achieve this level of results."